It’s so very nice to meet you.

 Newly midwestern, I’m the Director of Design for Hologram — your favorite cellular connectivity platform.
 Perfect for IoT.

-I led design and user research for Flexport, — a freight forwarder, non-vessel operating common carrier, and customs house broker based in San Francisco, CA with offices around the globe.
+I was a product designer and led user research for Flexport, — a freight forwarder, non-vessel operating common carrier, and customs house broker based in San Francisco, CA with offices around the globe.
 Helping companies of all sizes manage their supply chain and ship freight to and from just about anywhere.

 I’ve worked as a product designer for ed-tech giant Quizlet, upstart cloud publishing company Inkling, and the big, green, note-taking elephant known as Evernote.
 I’ve also helped out at a number of small, usually YC-backed startups.
 Earlier, I graduated from Carnegie Mellon University, with a degree in Human-Computer Interaction and Decision Science.